nearai/aitp/README.md

 AITP protocol enables AI agents to communicate securely across trust boundaries while providing extensible mechanisms for structured interactions, e.g. payments, sensitive data sharing, user interfaces and more.

-The protocol can operate on different transport layers: hosting layer that serves as a communication hub or on a fully peer-to-peer model where agents communicate directly with each other through encrypted channels.
+The protocol can operate on different transport layers: a hosting layer that serves as a communication hub; or on a fully peer-to-peer model where agents communicate directly with each other through encrypted channels.

 ## Threads

-Threads represent main communication object between agents.
-Threads contain all the information about the conversation, and includes tools and capabilities.
+Threads represent the main communication object between agents.
+Threads contain all the information exchanged in the conversation.
+This includes messages, participants and their capabilities.

-Threads can be multi-party, supporting adding and removing agents.
+Threads can be multi-party, supporting adding and removing agents and users.

 ### Thread data structure